 I don’t see God making a lot of promises about what is going to happen to us in this life.
-(He does promise that we will have trials in John 16:33, but who wants to focus on that?)
-God talks a lot about what He will do for us, in us and through us but there’s no verse that says, “And lo, your life will work out just the way you hoped it would and I promise you will get married.”
+(He does promise that we will have trials [John 16:33], but who wants to focus on that?)
+God talks a lot about what he will do for us, in us, and through us, but there’s no verse that says, “And lo, your life will work out just the way you hoped it would and I promise you will get married.”

 The majority of people get married.
 But not everyone does.
-That may not be what you wanted to hear, but it’s the truth.
-I don’t say this lightly – I know the pain of not having the thing you want the most, but there is freedom in letting go of false ideas.
-Underneath our longing for a spouse there is often a web of lies and false beliefs.
-If we can unearth those lies, pull them up by the roots, then I promise you there’s freedom there too.
+That may not be what you want to hear, but it’s the truth.
+I don’t say this lightly – I know the pain of not having the thing you want the most—, but there is freedom in letting go of false ideas.
+Underneath our longing for a spouse, there is often a web of lies and false beliefs.
+If we can unearth those lies and pull them up by the roots, we will find freedom.

 This is a lie we often feed ourselves.
-We start to think that God has given this other person a spouse because they met the criteria.
+We start to think that God has given this other person a spouse because they met his criteria.
 They were smart enough, faithful enough, pretty enough, rich enough, thin enough, holy enough.
 They passed.
-And so by extension, if I don’t have a spouse that must mean I failed the test.
-Marriage means being chosen so it makes sense that the unmarrieds can feel like leftovers.
-But God doesn’t make leftovers, spares or extras.
+And so by extension, if I don’t have a spouse, that must mean I failed the test.
+Marriage means being chosen, so it makes sense that the unmarried can feel like leftovers.
+But God doesn’t make leftovers, spares, or extras.
 Married or single, none of us are second-best.
 We are all God’s first choice.

 Lie No. 2: Living single is unfair (in other words, God owes us)

 You have to let go of the idea that being unmarried is unfair.
-Living single definitely has its challenges but fair has very little to do with it.
+Living single definitely has its challenges, but fairness has very little to do with it.
 The problem is, we think we’re entitled to certain basic things.
-We have these expectations about how the world works: everyone gets married.
+We have expectations about how the world works.
+Everyone gets married.
 Everyone has kids.
 Everyone is healthy.
 But take a look around and you’ll see that’s not the way the world works.

-We live in a broken world, a world that falls short of God’s original dream.
-Redemption is coming but here and now injustice abounds.
+We live in a broken world, where the effects of sin abound.
+Perfect restoration is coming, but here and now, problems and injustice are part of life.
 It’s not fair that I get to eat while millions of people starve.
 It’s not fair that people experience violent crimes every day.
 It’s not fair that some people go through life missing a leg or their eyesight or the chemicals that would keep their brain quiet.

-We live in a world that is not the way it was supposed to be.
-God promises that He will make all things new, but He doesn’t promise that that will happen here on Earth.
-Fair is not the point.
-Grace is.
-Everything we have from God is a gift, every breath, every moment.
-Cast away the lie of fair vs. unfair and rejoice that we have a God of second chances, new beginnings and do-overs.
+We live in a world that is not yet the way all it will be.
+God promises that he will make all things new, but he doesn’t promise that that will happen here on Earth.
+Fairness is not the point, grace is.
+Everything we have is a gift from God — every breath, every moment.
+Cast away the idea that life should be fair and rejoice that we have a God of second chances, new beginnings, and do overs.

 Lie No. 3: The Bible says God will give me what I want

-I do not know why but I believe that God does.
+I don’t know why, but I believe that God does.

 “Does God promise you a spouse?” is not the question that matters.
-The question we need to focus on is, “Will you still love God if you never get married?”
-Will you hold on to your faith if He asks you to live your life single?
-Will you refuse to believe the lie the single life is less than, second rate or just not as good?
+The question we need to focus on is, “Will you still live full out for God if you never get married?”
+Will you hold on to your faith if he asks you to live your life single?
+Will you refuse to believe the lie stating that the single life is less than, or just not as good as, married life?